 Toyota Production System

-The Toyota production system is constantly improved and represents the most efficient production system in the world, which almost all car producers try to imitate.
+The Toyota production system is constantly improving and represents the most efficient production system in the world, which almost all car producers try to imitate.
 It is based on thorough organization of work, high efficiency and strict quality.
 The aim is to manufacture a product of the highest quality for the lowest possible price.
 The basis of TPS is the principle of never-ending improvements of standards, called the Kaizen.
 We are constantly improving ourselves and our corporate activities in order to manage and do things better.
 In practice this means that the production process is being developed every day.

 Removing losses, improving quality and efficiency are never-ending processes.
 Kaizen stands for constant improvement.
 It means to be unsatisfied with the current solution, and to constantly investigate for possible quality and efficiency improvements.
 In the end, kaizen stands for constantly increasing the production standards.